 In today's modern IT world with the advancement in cloud technologies and improved connectivity, we have the flexibility to work from anywhere.
-So why not work from your local independent cafe while eating your favorite cake, or sitting on a beach in The Caribbean?
+So why not work from your local independent cafe while eating your favourite cake, or sitting on a beach in The Caribbean?

-Working on public wireless networks has its dangers, the problem with open networks is you can’t be entirely sure that the network is actually a legitimate public Wi-FI network and not one set up by a cyber criminal in an attempt to trick people into connecting.
+Working on public wireless networks has its dangers, the problem with open networks is you can’t be entirely sure that the network is actually a legitimate public Wi-FI network and not one set up by a cybercriminal in an attempt to trick people into connecting.
 We call this a man in the middle attack.

 How does a man in the middle attack work?

-These attacks work by fooling a user in to connecting to a wifi network they believe to be a trusted.
-Lets for instance say you're in Starbucks, they will set up a device that will have the name "Starbucks Free WiFi" they may even copy the true SSID name so that devices that have connected previously will automatically connect to the fake network.
-Users will connect as usual, they may just get an internet connection, or they will be presented with a login as is common on public WiFi.
+These attacks work by fooling a user into connecting to a wifi network they believe to be a trusted.
+Lets, for instance, say you're in Starbucks, they will set up a device that will have the name "Starbucks Free WiFi" they may even copy the true SSID name so that devices that have connected previously will automatically connect to the fake network.
+Users will connect, as usual, they may just get an internet connection, or they will be presented with a login as is common on public WiFi.

 The login form is the first potential risk, with lots of people sharing logins and passwords across sites and devices by completing this form how many other sites could the criminal access?

-With a man in the middle attack is the cyber criminal will be able to view all your traffic, see what sites are accessed and any information completed in forms.
+With a man in the middle attack is the cybercriminal will be able to view all your traffic, see what sites are accessed and any information completed in forms.
 That means they'll be able to see login information, email contents and other private information.

-The criminal can also redirect your internet traffic, meaning that you goto for example gmail.com, they redirect you to their spoofed login page that will look identical to the genuine gmail, you put in your details but it doesn't log you on.
+The criminal can also redirect your internet traffic, meaning that you goto for example gmail.com, they redirect you to their spoofed login page that will look identical to the genuine Gmail, you put in your details but it doesn't log you on.
 The criminal now has your email credentials.
 They could also redirect you to a malware infected website.